Dear ALBA Members,

 The second change is with respect to the hours for the sale and consumption of spirituous liquor service on boats.
 Currently, the lawful hours of sale are between the hours of 9 AM and 5 PM.
 The bill extends the time from 9 AM until 11 PM.
 Third, currently liquor can only be sold in conjunction with the consumption of food.
 That restriction is eliminated, with the ability to sell solely liquor without any service of food.
 Finally, the definition of “boat“ is modified to permit larger boats; the new definition is between capacity of 15 to now 100.

-SB 1467 has passed the Senate Regulatory Affairs Committee and is now ready for consideration by the entire State Senate.
+SB 1467 has passed the State Senate, the House Commerce Committee and is now ready for a final vote by the entire House.

-Both bills deal with reporting requirements and recordkeeping for sampling by a beer and wine, store retailer or a liquor store license retailer that have sampling privileges.
-Instead of using a singular, Department-maintained system for maintaining the records and reports that are required by the statute, both types of licenses now may use any reasonable means for maintaining the records and reports that are required.
+The bill deals with reporting requirements and recordkeeping for sampling by a beer and wine, store retailer or a liquor store license retailer that have sampling privileges.
+Instead of using a singular, Department-maintained system for maintaining the records and reports that are required by the statute, both types of licenses will be able to use any reasonable means for maintaining the records and reports that are required.

 HB 2905: Craft Producer; Festival; Fair; License